mccode-dev/PaNRAID/README.md

 - **Modality:** In-person (présentiel)
 - **Price:** €700 which includes return shuttle to La Rochelle, 4 nights accommodation, meals 21st evening – 25th midday, bike hire, group outing at Fort Boyard.

-The **shuttle** on Sept 21st is planned at 1pm from La Rochelle (right side from the train station exit, Bd Joffre next to Hotel B&B - bus will be names 'SPECIAL').
+The **shuttle** on Sept 21st is planned at 1pm from La Rochelle (right side from the train station exit, Bd Joffre next to Hotel B&B - bus will be labelled 'SPECIAL').

 The **shuttle** on Sept 25th is planned at 11:45am to La Rochelle train station.

-The **boat trip** on Sept 24th in planned at 5:45pm from Boyardville (2 km away by bike), 1h sea cruise around Fort Boyard.
+The **boat trip** on Sept 24th in planned at 5:45pm from Boyardville (2 km away by bike), 1h sea cruise around [Fort Boyard](https://en.wikipedia.org/wiki/Fort_Boyard_(fortification)).

 ## Trainers